ajaysreedhar/node-addon-example/README.md

 > Hardware accelarated image rendering using SDL2

-Node.js runtime, by nature is single threaded.
-Hence it is not a good idea to write CPU intensive applications in Javascript and run them with Node.js due to resulting performance impacts.
+Node.js, by nature is single threaded.
+Hence it is not adviced to write CPU intensive applications in Javascript and run them with Node.js due to performance impacts.
 But it is possible to overcome this limitation to an extend, with the help of native _Node.js Addons_.

 Node.js Addons are dynamically-linked shared objects, written in C++, that can be loaded into Node.js using the require() function, and used just as if they were an ordinary Node.js module.